 The banking industry, particularly online systems, are susceptible to being hacked, alongside fraudulent activities and money embezzlement.
 While this is not always the direct fault of the central bank or financial institutions, it has become a common problem as ill actors have learned how to navigate the security systems and trick the owners of these accounts.

 Through the use of blockchain technology, transactions cannot be intercepted or reversed, and are handled in a peer-to-peer nature ensuring that they do not go through a third party for authentication and require minimal human interference.
+This eliminates the chance of blockchain networks being hacked significantly, however, cryptocurrency exchanges are still suseptible to hacking incidents.
+Always ensure that you use a reputable cryptocurrency exchange if engaging in the digital asset market, and ensure that the platform is licenced and regulated.

-Fees and Transaction Times
+Fees and transaction times

 During transaction periods, banks often add on extra costs and taxes.
 When sending and receiving money, banks frequently charge very high transaction fees and taxes, especially when conducting international remittances.
 These transactions also take a long time to clear due to their sluggish procedures, especially for large amounts of cash.

-Cryptocurrencies provide an excellent solution to the remittance markets as they provide fast and cheap transactions.
+Cryptocurrencies provide an favoured solution to the remittance markets as they provide fast and cheap transactions.
 Blockchain technology ensures that they clear in several minutes (depending on the cryptocurrency and the network’s congestion at the time) and that they are sent directly to the recipient’s wallet (as opposed to waiting for the receiving bank to clear the transaction).

 Traditional banking services generally lack significant diversification options due to their competitive pricing structures.
 However, cryptocurrencies enable users to engage with multiple products simultaneously, which can provide opportunities for leveraging various networks and creating portfolios with reduced risk concentration.

 Another advantage that blockchain currently holds over traditional banking systems is the use of smart contracts.
-Smart contracts are digital agreements that automatically execute once predetermined criteria have been met.
+Smart contracts are digital agreements that automatically execute once predetermined criteria has been met.
 Leveraging smart contracts in the financial services industry offers a seamless and entirely decentralized approach to modern banking.

-Which is Better: The central bank or digital assets?
+Which is better: the central bank or digital assets?

 Comparing central banks and digital assets reveals intriguing aspects of both systems.
 Banking systems have become an integral part of modern society, underpinning economies and facilitating everyday financial transactions.
 They offer stability, regulatory frameworks, and familiarity to the masses.

 On the other hand, cryptocurrencies introduce a realm of innovation.
 Their decentralized nature challenges traditional financial paradigms, enabling secure and direct peer-to-peer transactions.
-Additionally, cryptocurrencies empower novel applications such as smart contracts, decentralized finance (DeFi), and tokenization of assets.
+Additionally, cryptocurrencies empower novel applications such as smart contracts, decentralized finance (DeFi), and tokenisation of assets.

 Selecting one over the other isn't straightforward due to their contrasting strengths.
 Central banks provide stability and a well-established foundation, while digital assets spark possibilities for disruption and financial inclusivity.

 Presently, these financial systems coexist synergistically.
-The banking system maintains its role as a bedrock for economic operations, while digital assets complement by offering alternative avenues for value exchange and financial exploration.
+The banking system maintains its role as a bedrock for economic operations, while digital assets complement this by offering alternative avenues for value exchange and financial exploration.
 As both systems continue to evolve, it's likely that their interaction will shape the financial landscape in intricate and unexpected ways.

 This article is for general information purposes only and is not intended to constitute legal or other professional advice or a recommendation of any kind whatsoever and should not be relied upon or treated as a substitute for specific advice relevant to particular circumstances.
 We make no warranties, representations or undertakings about any of the content of this article (including, without limitation, as to the quality, accuracy, completeness or fitness for any particular purpose of such content), or any content of any other material referred to or accessed by hyperlinks through this article.
 We make no representations, warranties or guarantees, whether express or implied, that the content on our site is accurate, complete or up-to-date.